Acute maxillary sinusitis

 • Antihistamines alleviate mucosal symptoms in patients with allergic rhinitis.

-• Combinations of antihistamines and sympathomimetics may be useful in short-term use.
+• Combinations of antihistamines and sympathomimetics may be useful in short-term (for a maximum of 10 days) use.

 • Glucocorticoid sprays can be used as adjunct therapy for acute maxillary sinusitis [Evidence Level: A] or to prevent frequently recurring acute maxillary sinusitis.